dolidolih/irispy-client/README.md

 # Irispy-client
-Iris python websocket client based on Irispy2 and Kakaolink by github.com/ye-seola.
+Iris python websocket client based on Irispy2 and Kakaolink by @ye-seola